 While traditional content talks at the user, interactive content talks with the user by involving her active participation.
 In contrast to a typical 1000+ word blog post, an interactive white paper, for instance, gives audiences the opportunity to shape and inﬂuence content as they interact with it.
 This creates a highly engaging, personal and memorable content experience that satisﬁes people’s desire for individuation.

 People like and share it, because it’s personal

-By creating a custom experience, and a custom outcome for users, interactive content is much more effective at driving audience action.
+By creating a custom experience, and a custom outcome for users, interactive content in marketing is much more effective at driving audience action.
 Let’s take for example, a rudimentary knowledge test that produces a score for each player – we’ve seen how something as simple as this can make audiences want to share their scores and challenge their friends to participate.

 By boosting likes, shares, comments and follows, Interactive Content makes it possible for marketers to rely less on paid media and more on the quality of their content to carry their message.

 Deeper data on individual needs, preferences, habits and pain points